stereosuper/stereorepo/README.md

 ### The test project

-At the project root there's a package.json which contains some scripts :
+At the project's root there's a package.json which contains some scripts :

 ```sh
 //package.json